navidrome/navidrome/README.md

 music collection from any browser or mobile device.
 It's like your personal Spotify!

-__Any feedback is welcome!__ If you need/want a new feature, find a bug or think of any way to improve Navidrome, please fill a [GitHub issue](https://github.com/deluan/navidrome/issues) or join the discussion in our [Subreddit](https://www.reddit.com/r/navidrome/).
+__Any feedback is welcome!__ If you need/want a new feature, find a bug or think of any way to improve Navidrome, please file a [GitHub issue](https://github.com/deluan/navidrome/issues) or join the discussion in our [Subreddit](https://www.reddit.com/r/navidrome/).
 If you want to contribute to the project in any other way ([ui/backend dev](https://www.navidrome.org/docs/developers/), [translations](https://www.navidrome.org/docs/developers/translations/),